Kaudaj/kjblocksexampleextension/README.md

 Also, as options are not always corresponding exactly to a form field, form mappers have been created.
 Their role is to :
 - map fields to options to persist the options in the database in the right structure after saving the block form
 - map options to fields to display accurate fields value corresponding to saved options

+Form mappers have to implements `FormMapperInterface`.
+It's recommended to extend directly the base class `BlockFormMapper`.
+Once you built your form mapper, return its service in the `getFormMapper` method.

 See ContainerFormMapper in [kjblocks][kjblocks] for a concrete example.